gouherdanish/gouherdanish.github.io/_posts/2025-05-14-ip-address.md

 ### Can the IP address of a device change ?
 If yes, in what cases ?

 - IP address of a device can change if the device moves to a new network
-- It can also change in the same network if it is disconnected and reconnected
+- It can also change in the same network in the following cases
+    - if the device is disconnected and reconnected
         - usually it won't change if reconnected in few minutes
+    - if another device takes your old IP before you reconnect.
+    - if the DHCP lease of the ip expired (24 hr)

 ### When is an IP address assigned